The Alaska Avalanche Fieldbook

 - Key pages d (1): Avalanche terrain classification matrix

-- Snow observations (20 as front side of two-page profile sets)
+- Snow observations (15 as front of two-page profile sets)

 - Aspect-elevation rose (10; including snow observations on front of sheet)